HANDLING GOOD NEWS

 If single, fill your social time with good friends, healthy recreation, fellowship, Bible study, and things that build up.
 Coworkers, peers, and subordinates are watching you, so your life provides a profound witness to those who do not yet know eternal hope through Jesus Christ.

 Invest and serve in a local church or chapel.
-If we are going to serve as Christ’s ambassadors to our segment of the military, it is good to have the support of a local body of believers.
+When we serve as Christ’s ambassadors to our segment of the military, it is good to have the support of a local body of believers.
 Your participation in a local church or chapel service gives you the opportunity to invite others to join you for church activities or worship services.

 When asked about what you believe, why you make certain decisions, or how you prioritize, you are free to give truthful answers about why you are the way you are.
 You can express the confidence you have in who God is.
 This makes your faith in Christ visible.
 If a coworker or acquaintance shares a concern that lends itself to prayer, it is OK to ask them if you might be able to pray for them.
 It may be best to pray right away so you don’t forget.
 As your rank changes, and as you exercise more authority, you will need to stay abreast of the rules and regulations governing the contexts in which it is appropriate to share your faith.